“The Days are LONG, but the years are FAST!”

 Her role as a full-time caretaker to not only a special needs child, made even more complex, with another kid in the mix.

 Our house growing up had a finished basement with a small designated art room.

 That part of who my mom never died when her roles in life needed to shift.

-She used that room as her therapy to deal with life and create from what was still inside her.
+That room was used as her therapy to deal with life and create from what was still inside her.